 It’s a natural human reaction.
 While there are justified wars, and nations need to support a level of military spending and policing capacity to maintain security, all too often fighting for peace is exactly the oxymoron it sounds like.

 In part this is fuelled by our system.
 The media is driven by the negative, based on the assumption that negative news sells better than positive news.
 This creates a perception of rising crime and insecurity even when it is declining, often leading to unnecessary or even counter-productive responses.

-This is an extract from Peace In The Age Of Chaos, the debut book from Steve Killela, creator of the Global Peace Index (GPI) and Founder & Executive Chairman of the Institute for Economics & Peace.
+This is an extract from Peace In The Age Of Chaos, the debut book from Steve Killelea, creator of the Global Peace Index (GPI) and Founder & Executive Chairman of the Institute for Economics & Peace.
 Download a free chapter or purchase the book here.